jonathanvanschenck/transformer3d/README.md

 The author welcomes any feedback, pull requests, feature request, and forks!

 # Known Bugs
+ - If the real part of a `UnitQuaternion` is negative, that might produce some strange behavoir with some of the composite getter functions, like `.angle`

 # TODO
  - Finish commenting the pinhole camera module